-Gymnastics is a lot less straightforward in how athletes are scored when compared to other sports.
-A particular area of confusion is the fact that not all gymnastic competitions use the same system.
-The International Gymnastics Federation (FIG) switched the official scoring system to make the final score more comprehensive for elite level competitions like the Olympics.
+Scoring in gymnastics is more complicated than in other sports.
+A particular area of confusion is that not all gymnastic competitions use the same system.
+The International Gymnastics Federation (FIG) switched the official scoring system in 2006 to make the final score more comprehensive for elite level competitions like the Olympics.
 However, the female collegiate and Junior Olympic levels still use the old system.
-Male collegiate and Junior levels use a modified system that's very close to the elite level scoring system.
+Male collegiate and Junior levels use a modified system close to the elite level scoring system.

-In the US, gymnasts can test into the elite level after completing 10 "junior" levels.
-Once gymnasts enter this elite level, they will be scored based on an execution and difficulty score.
+In the US, gymnasts can test into the US Elite Program after completing the Junior Olympics Program, Levels 4-10.
+Once gymnasts enter this elite level, they will be scored based on separate execution and difficulty scores that are combined for their final score.

-The execution score is determined by a panel of six judges.
-They will each start at 10 and make deductions from there for any faults/mistakes related to artistry, execution, or technique.
-All judges will come up with their own score.
+The execution score is determined by a panel of five to six judges.
+They will each start at 10 points and make deductions for any faults/mistakes related to artistry, execution, or technique.
+All judges will come up with their own scores.
 The highest and lowest scores will be dropped.
 They will then take the average of the remaining scores to determine the athlete’s overall execution score.

 In the NCAA and Junior level female competitions, scoring works as it originally did in the FIG. Gymnasts start out with a score based on the difficulty of their routine.
 If they meet all the difficulty requirements for their level, they will start with a 9.500.
 They can add on “bonus” points by adding more challenging skills and connections to their routine.
 Gymnasts try to do this so that there is more of a buffer for later deductions.

 No matter which type of scoring system a gymnast is using, there are always deductions throughout the routine.
-There are execution deductions which relate to the performance of a skill.
-These can include gymnasts' legs coming apart while flipping on the bars, legs not reaching 180 degrees or more during a split/leap, falling, or wobbling.
-In elite levels, deductions range from 0.1 to 0.8 points and from 0.1 to 0.5 points in Junior Olympic and collegiate levels.
+There are execution deductions that relate to the performance of a skill.
+These can include gymnast’s legs coming apart while flipping on the bars, legs not reaching 180 degrees or more during a split/leap, falling, or wobbling.
+At elite levels, deductions range from 0.1 to 0.8 points and from 0.1 to 0.5 points at Junior Olympic and collegiate levels.